Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 Whenever the aircraft is flown by hand (manual flight), pitch and power settings become important.
 A common method used by experienced pilots is to fly by the numbers.

-The term fly by the numbers is when the pilot positions the thrust levers commensurate to a desired %N1.
+The term fly by the numbers is when the pilot positions the thrust levers commensurate to a desired %N1 pursuant with the aircraft’s attitude, configuration and speed.
 The %N1 is based on aircraft weight and is displayed in the EICAS.
-If the figures are not available, a reasonable baseline %N1 to begin with is around 55%N1.
+If the published figures are not available, a reasonable baseline %N1 to begin with is around 55%N1.
 Aircraft with heavier weights will require higher thrust settings while lower thrust settings will be needed for lighter weights.
 The thrust setting is arbitrary and %N1 will need be fine-tuned with small adjustments.

 Once the thrust has been set, always allow the thrust to stabilise for a few seconds and ensure that both thrust levers display an identical %N1.
 If you fail to do this, and the thrust settings are slightly offset (despite the thrust levers being beside each other) the aircraft will turn in the direction of least thrust (asymmetric thrust).